Blind Spot Navigation in Large Language Model Reasoning with Thought Space Explorer: Methodology

 \section{Methodology}

-To expand and optimize thought structures for effective exploration of reasoning spaces, we introduce \model, a self-expansion and exploration method that allows language models to proactively address deficiencies in reasoning processes and explore new reasoning directions with limited steps of generation.
-In a step-by-step reasoning scenario, we implement the \textbf{\model} method through several steps: \textbf{(1) Key Node Selection and Generation}, in which we select the nodes that are most influential to exploration directions based on the crucial information contained previously, then a new node is generated to integrate the insights of the key node for new exploration directions; \textbf{(2)} \textbf{Connection and Expansion}, in which we connect and expand the exploration to potential new directions within the semantic context from the newly-generated node; and \textbf{(3) Collaborative Reasoning}, in which we address deficiencies in the model's ability to synthesize and integrate diverse reasoning paths in different directions.
+To expand and optimize thought structures for effective exploration of reasoning spaces, we introduce \textbf{\model}, a self-expansion and exploration method that allows language models to proactively address deficiencies in reasoning processes and explore new reasoning directions with limited steps of generation.
+We implement the \model through three stages: \textbf{(1) Key Node Selection and New Node Generation}, which aims to select the nodes that are most influential to exploration directions based on the crucial information contained previously, then the model generates a new node to integrate the insights of two key nodes for new exploration directions; \textbf{(2)} \textbf{New Node Connection and Chain Expansion}, to connect and expand the reasoning paths, and the new paths explore potential new directions of solutions from the new node; and \textbf{(3) Multi-branch Reasoning} to address deficiencies in the model's ability to synthesize and integrate diverse reasoning paths in different directions.